lthong/react-testing-example/README.md

 ## React Testing Example

-This project is a simple message board using Redux, Jest and Enzyme.
+This project is a simple message board using React, Redux, Jest and Enzyme.

+For the demo, please check [here](https://lthong.github.io/react-testing-example)!